zpool create tank c1t0d0 c1t1d0 invalid vdev specification use '-f' to override the following errors: /dev/dsk/c1t0d0s0 is currently mounted on /. Please see umount(1M). /dev/dsk/c1t0d0s1 is currently mounted on swap. Please see swap(1M). /dev/dsk/c1t1d0s0 is part of active ZFS pool zeepool. Please 

 # zpool create tank c1t0d0 invalid vdev specification use '-f' to override the following errors: /dev/dsk/c1t0d0s0 contains a ufs filesystem. # zpool create -f tank c1t0d0

-Ideally, correct the errors rather than use the -f option.
+Ideally, correct the errors rather than use the –f option to override them.

 Creating pools with virtual devices of different replication levels is not recommended.
 The zpool command tries to prevent you from accidentally creating a pool with mismatched levels of redundancy.
 If you try to create a pool with such a configuration, you see errors similar to the following:

 # zpool create tank c1t0d0 mirror c2t0d0 c3t0d0 invalid vdev specification use '-f' to override the following errors: mismatched replication level: both disk and mirror vdevs are present # zpool create tank mirror c1t0d0 c2t0d0 mirror c3t0d0 c4t0d0 c5t0d0 invalid vdev specification use '-f' to override the following errors: mismatched replication level: 2-way mirror and 3-way mirror vdevs are present